Embraer Joins eVTOL Trend

 Key Takeaways:

-• EmbraerX, Embraer's tech innovations division, unveiled its first electric VTOL (eVTOL) aircraft concept at the Uber Elevate Summit, aiming to play a major role in urban air mobility.
+• EmbraerX, Embraer's tech innovations division, announced its first electric VTOL (eVTOL) aircraft concept, committing to a major role in urban air mobility.

-• The eVTOL design was developed with extensive potential urban air traveler input, and Embraer continues to solicit feedback through an online configurator.
+• The eVTOL design was developed with extensive input from potential urban air travelers, with Embraer still open to customer feedback.

-• Embraer is partnering with Uber, alongside other companies like Pipistrel and Karem Aircraft, to develop air taxis for Uber's UberAIR aerial ridesharing venture, which hopes to begin commercial services in 2023.
+• Embraer is partnering with Uber Elevate, along with Pipistrel and Karem Aircraft, to develop air taxis for Uber's UberAIR aerial ridesharing venture, aiming for commercial services by 2023.

 See a mistake?
 Contact us.